Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Simulation and Experimental Results

 As shown in Fig.~\ref{fig_exp2}, a human driver first drove the intelligent vehicle to generate the desired path $\mathcal{P}$ in this scenario.
 We have the following settings for testing our algorithm: The moving obstacles start to move at different preset velocities when the distance between them and the intelligent vehicle is less than $25 \rm{m}$, thereby validating its emergency collision avoidance capability.
 Using a gradient of gray, we label the obstacles' positions at different moments during their motion processes, where the darkest color represents the initial moment.

 From the overall tracking results in Fig.~\ref{fig_exp2}, the intelligent vehicle keeps safe distances from obstacles all the time and returns to the desired path smoothly.
 In addition, our method exhibits small lateral tracking errors and longitudinal velocity deviation Moreover, the maximum vehicle's speed reaches $2.4\ \rm{m/s}$.
-Finally, it arrives at the ending point successfully and completes the safe tacking control task.
+Finally, it arrives at the ending point successfully and completes the motion planning and control task.